shdnx/tvtrack/README.md

 ## Improvement ideas

 - Also keep track of unreleased movies and notify when they come out
+- Could also notify about release of new books, if GoodReads or TheStoryGraph has a public API
 - We could also keep track of popular shows using https://developer.themoviedb.org/reference/movie-popular-list and send some recommendations based on that?
 - Track releases on NCore as well?
 - We could track changes via https://developer.themoviedb.org/reference/changes-tv-list but I think for now this would lead to having to many more requests than by just querying details directly